 It has been found that most managers wait for the end of the year to provide feedback (positive or negative) to an employee.

 Firstly, remembering to do so is a task in itself.
 Secondly, even if you do remember to give the employee feedback for a situation or conduct that occurred 6-8 months ago, it is not going to have the kind of impact it would have had, if you would have given the feedback immediately.

 Be Critical, but Constructive

 A performance review written or conducted by any manager should have right balance between positive and negative feedback so that it makes all the difference.
-Keep a record of performance right from the start so that you are not stressed toward the end, and are able to write an effective review that will help bring about the necessary positive change, or reinforce positive behavior.
+Keep a record of performance right from the start so that you are able to write an effective review that will help bring about the necessary positive change, or reinforce positive behavior.